BCIT-Reseach-Long-Term-ISSP/bcit-reseach-long-term-issp.github.io/smart-device/calibration-plan/dfrobot_turbidity_sensor_calibration.md

 To be filled in

-## Proedure Bare Metal Arduino Zero
+## Procedure Bare Metal Arduino Zero

 1. Grab the Arduino Zero that you're deploying to the field